 Permits are also needed for small projects such as signs, awnings, decks, porches, swimming pools, fences, and garden sheds and for repairs, alterations, additions, or demolition of existing buildings (Demolition Permit Application).

-Call or visit the Planning Department ahead of time to find out if the project is permitted in the zone and what requirements must be met for setbacks from lot lines, the street, other buildings, watercourses, etc. Planning Staff can also advise you of approvals and application forms which may be required from other departments and agencies.
-You can reach us at 798-8391 Ext.
+Call or visit the Planning and Development Department staff ahead of time to find out if your project is permitted in the zone and what the requirements are.
+Staff can also advise you of approvals and application forms which may be required from other departments and agencies.
+You can reach thePlanning and Development Department at 798-8391 Ext.
 115 or the Building Official at 798-8391 Ext.
 122.

 If your property is in an area where there is no municipal central sewer, you will require approval from the Nova Scotia Department of Environment for the installation of an on-site sewage disposal system.

 Application forms may be picked up from the Planning and Development Department or the nearest Department of Environment Office.
 You will need to hire a Qualified Person to assess your lot and design a system.
 The completed application form must be submitted, along with an application fee, to the Nova Scotia Department of Environment.
 Once the Department of Environment has approved the system, you must provide a copy of the approval to the Planning and Development Department before your development or building permit can be issued.

 If your property is in Falmouth or Three Mile Plains and you require municipal water, you should contact the Public Works Department at 798-8391 Ext.
 125 to discuss pressure requirements.
 The Water Utility cannot guarantee an uninterrupted supply or a sufficient or uniform pressure.

 If municipal water services are not available in your area, you should determine whether you will have an adequate well water supply before you construct your new home.
 You may wish to talk to neighbours or well drillers.
 Nova Scotia Department of Environment's well drilling records are another possible source of information.